ApryseSDK/sharepoint-integration/README.md

       <li>client</li>
       <li>sharepoint-extension</li>
    </ol>
-   <strong>Client</strong> is the project which will host PDFTron WebViewer - this is a representation of your cloud-hosted WebViewer instance or your local development environment. <br>
+   * <strong>Client</strong> is the project which will host PDFTron WebViewer - this is a representation of your cloud-hosted WebViewer instance or your local development environment. <br>
-   <strong>Sharepoint-extension</strong> is Sharepoint Extension which is called
+   * <strong>Sharepoint-extension</strong> is Sharepoint Extension which is called

    [Edit Control Block](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/guidance/migrate-from-ecb-to-spfx-extensions).
 This extension allows us to add a button to any List View in Sharepoint, such as your document libraries.
 We add `Open in PDFTron` as a menu option to open and process any document in WebViewer.
    ![](https://pdftron.s3.amazonaws.com/custom/test/jack/sharepoint_readme_pics/Screen+Shot+2022-03-14+at+2.02.38+PM.png)

-### Initial Setup - Sharepoint Tenant
+### Prepare your Sharepoint Tenant

 1. Clone GitHub repo and then open the project in your development environment.